eriknyquist/nedry/README.rst

    @BotName !streamers

-   Only discord users registered in 'admin_users' in the bot config. file may use this command.
+   Only discord users registered in 'discord_admin_users' in the bot configuration file may use this command.

 Command ``addstreamers``